drocheam/optrace/docs/source/usage/image.rst

    >>> ot.RenderImage.SIZES
    [1, 3, 5, 7, 9, 15, 21, 27, 35, 45, 63, 105, 135, 189, 315, 945]

-As can be seen, all sizes are integer factors of `945`.
+As can be seen, all sizes are integer factors of 945.
 All sizes are odd, so there is always a pixel/line/row for the center of the image.
 This is useful as often images have some kind of symmetry.
 Without a center pixel/line/row the value position would be badly defined, either being offset or jumping around depending on numerical errors.

 This restricted pixel sizes for both image dimensions lead to typically non-square pixels, but which are handled correctly by plotting and processing functions.
-They will only become relevant when exporting the image to an image file, where the pixels must be squared, more details in section <>.
+They will only become relevant when exporting the image to an image file, where the pixels must be squared, more details in section :numref:`image_saving`.

-Note that only image sizes of :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` are valid,
+Note that only image sizes of :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` are valid,.

-In the function `get()` the nearest value from `ot.RenderImage.SIZES` to the user selected value is chosen.
+In the function :meth:`get <optrace.tracer.image.render_image.RenderImage.get>` the nearest value from :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` to the user selected value is chosen.

 To get a Illuminance image with 315 pixels, one could write: